The amount of protein we should consume is an issue that splits opinion.

-How much protein should we eat per day?
+Just how much protein do we need per day?

 What Is Protein?

-Protein is one of the three macronutrients, with the others being carbohydrate and fat.
+Protein is one of the three macronutrients alongside carbohydrate and fat.

-Put simply; protein is a large molecular structure that contains many amino acids.
+To briefly summarize; protein is a large molecular structure that contains numerous amino acids.

 If we go into more detail, we can break these amino acids down into three groups:

 - Essential amino acids: the body cannot make these acids, so we need to obtain them from protein-rich foods.
 These amino acids include histidine, isoleucine, leucine, lysine, methionine, threonine, tryptophan, phenylalanine, and valine.

 - Nonessential amino acids: these are the acids that the body can make by itself.
 For example; alanine, aspartic acid, asparagine, glutamic acid, and serine.

 - Conditionally essential amino acids: these amino acids are essential, but can usually be produced by the body providing no illness is present.
 These amino acids include arginine, cysteine, glycine, glutamine, proline, and tyrosine.